Privileges, Limits, and Requirements of a Private Pilot License

 Non-profit events are a little more regulated.
 The non-profit must be recognized by some Federal or State Authority, although the specific type of non-profit is not regulated.

-The one specific requirement of a non-profit event is that that non-profit must include the promotion of aviation safety in its organization purposes.
+The one specific requirement of a non-profit event is that the non-profit must include the promotion of aviation safety in its organizational purposes.

 CFR 61.69 – Glider and Unpowered Ultralight Vehicle Towing